SpikingIntelligenceSystem/snn-mnist-classifier-project/README.md

 ## Setup

-A basic Python environment is recommended, but not needed (e.g., virtualenv or venv).
+A dedicated Python virtual environment is optional but recommended (e.g., `python -m venv .venv`).

 Dependencies can be installed with: